Natural Resources Conservation Service: Environmental Quality Incentives Program

 The Environmental Quality Incentives Program (EQIP) provides assistance to landowners to help them improve their soil, water and related natural resources, including grazing lands, wetlands, and wildlife habitat.
 Congress established the program in the 1996 farm bill to provide primarily cost-sharing assistance, but also technical and educational assistance, aimed at promoting production and environmental quality, and optimizing environmental benefits.

 Conservation Stewardship Program

 The Conservation Stewardship Program (CSP), established by the 2008 Farm Bill, is targeted to producers who maintain a higher level of environmental stewardship.

 Regional Conservation Partnership Program

 Regional Conservation Partnership Program (RCPP) consolidated four programs from the 2008 Farm Bill.
 It aims at more regional or watershed scale projects, rather than individual farms and ranches.

 Agricultural Conservation Easement Program

-The Agricultural Conservation Easement Program (ACEP) was another consolidation effort of the 2014 Farm Bill, which includes the former Grasslands Reserve Program, Farm, and Ranch Lands Protection Program, and Wetlands Reserve Program.
-ACEP includes technical and financial help to maintain or improve land for agriculture or environmental benefits.
+The Agricultural Conservation Easement Program (ACEP) was another consolidation effort of the 2014 Farm Bill, which includes the former Grasslands Reserve Program, Farm and Ranch Lands Protection Program, and Wetlands Reserve Program.
+ACEP includes technical and financial help to maintain or improve land for agriculture or environmental benefits, including the purchase of conservation easements.